 All new melt indexers today are provided with automatic timers, and some have automatic extrudate cutters.
-Although the latter work well with some plastics, some resin melts are sticky or difficult to manipulate to obtain a clean cut and in many cases, automatic cutters cannot match the human hand.
+Although the latter works well with some plastics, some resin melts are sticky or difficult to manipulate to obtain a clean-cut and in many cases, automatic cutters cannot match the human hand.

 Calculating MFR Using Test Procedure B

 Procedure B testing is simpler in that there is no extrudate cutting or weighing because it is volumetric.
 The volume of the resin extruded is obtained from the geometry of the barrel and distance of piston travel over a measured time period.
 This determines the melt volume rate (MVR) in cc/10 min.
 From this value and the resin’s known melt density, the MFR can be calculated automatically.
 With Procedure B testing, the operator simply loads the barrel with resin, starts the test, and the instrument calculates the results.

 This is the first advantage over basic Procedure A instruments; these units measure 20, 30, or 40 measurement points in one test run and statistically calculate which results are within the norm and which are outside the norm due to an air bubble or other impurities.
 The second advantage is that there is less user interference.
 Results, then, are generally more accurate and more reproducible.